ckeditor/ckeditor5/docs/features/accessibility.md

 ## Recommended software

-For optimal screen reader experience, we recommend using th Google Chrome and <acronym title="NonVisual Desktop Access">NVDA</acronym> (Windows) or Safari and VoiceOver (macOS).
+For optimal screen reader experience, we recommend using Google Chrome and <acronym title="NonVisual Desktop Access">NVDA</acronym> (Windows) or Safari and VoiceOver (macOS).

 ## Accessibility Conformance Report (VPAT)